 We hope the following answers to some of the questions that we are commonly asked will help you to know and understand the Aloha ʻĀina Party a little better.

-Hui Aloha ʻĀina was established in 1897 to fight against the Annexation of Hawai‘i to the U.S. after the illegal Overthrow of the Nation of Hawaiʻi in 1893.
-On the other hand, the Aloha ʻAina Party was established in 2015 to advocate for the needs of all of Hawaiʻi’s People.
+The Aloha ʻĀina Party today my be considered the spiritual incarnation of Hui Aloha ʻĀina.
+Established in 1897, Hui Aloha ʻĀina was established to fight against the Annexation of Hawai‘i to the U.S. after the illegal Overthrow of the Nation of Hawaiʻi in 1893.
+The Aloha ʻAina Party was established in 2015 to advocate for the needs of all of Hawaiʻi’s People.
 Both organizations share important fundamental principles including the recognition of the illegal Overthrow of the Kingdom of Hawai‘i in 1893, the subsequent illegal annexation of Hawai‘i to the United States in 1898, and the need for Hoʻoponopono, to make right what is wrong, as it relates to the Overthrow.